lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 ---

-I am a PhD student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I am particularly interested in the cognitive and social mechanisms that underlie engagement and outcomes of social media use.
-My research uses a combination of longitudinal and computational approaches to examining the (cognitive) mechanisms implicated in social media use and mental health.
+I am a PhD Student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
+I am interested in whether the popular framing of social media as addictive reflects genuine mechanistic similarity with established addictions — and examine the utility of the medical addiction model in the context of problematic social media use.
+My research uses longitudinal, experimental, and psychopharmacological approaches to probe the mechanisms driving problematic social media use.
+I aim to contribute to evidence-based policy on social media and digital health.
 I have a background in methodology and statistics and focus on conducting open and reproducible research.
+Please reach out to discuss potential collaborations.